monkeygobah/unlearning_langevin/README.md

 # Targeted Unlearning with Perturbed Sign Gradient Methods

-This repository implements a bilevel optimization approach to machine unlearning, enabling controlled forgetting of specific training samples while retaining performance on the remaining data.
-Our method outperforms standard baselines across five datasets (CIFAR-10, FashionMNIST, SVHN, Fundus, and Oculoplastics) and introduces:
+Repository for a bilevel optimization approach to machine unlearning, enabling controlled forgetting of specific training samples while retaining performance on the remaining data.
+Our method outperforms or rivals standard baselines across five datasets (CIFAR-10, FashionMNIST, SVHN, Fundus, and Oculoplastics) and introduces:

+- Clear convergence guarantees
 - Tunable hyperparameters for remain/forget control (`λ`, `γ`, etc.)
-- A novel model composition strategy that can outperform full retraining
 - Unlearning under class-, device-, and diagnosis-based conditions (standard + selective)

+In addition to experiments on open source datasets, we also report unlearning experiments on real world clinical imaging data.

 ![figure_1_homa](https://github.com/user-attachments/assets/56880ef7-40ef-48bf-8d87-fd9b5a4ab129)

+---

+## Abstract
+Machine unlearning aims to remove the influence of specific training samples from a trained model without full retraining.
+While prior work has largely focused on privacy-motivated settings, we recast unlearning as a general-purpose tool for post-deployment model revision.
+Specifically, we focus on utilizing unlearning in clinical contexts where data shifts, device deprecation, and policy changes are common.
+To this end, we propose a bilevel optimization formulation of boundary-based unlearning that can be solved using  iterative algorithms.
+We provide convergence guarantees when first order algorithms are used to unlearn and introduce a tunable loss design for controlling the forgetting–retention tradeoff.
+Across benchmark and real-world clinical imaging datasets, our approach outperforms baselines on both forgetting and retention metrics, including scenarios involving imaging devices and anatomical outliers.
+This work demonstrates the feasibility of unlearning on clinical imaging datasets and proposes it as a tool for model maintenance in scenarios that require removing the influence of specific data points without full model retraining.

 ---